The Syrian Civil War (high school version)

 “Children inside Syria tell us that they feel hopeless.
 They have witnessed their friends and families being killed.
 Their homes are now rubble.
 They are hungry, often sick.
 They can’t find clean water.
 Hospitals are barely functioning.
 Even if their school is still standing, it’s probably far too dangerous to attend.” - Save The Children

-As of December 2018, more than 500,000 people have been killed or are missing as a result of the war.
-On top of that, more than 1,500,000 (1.5 million) people have been injured with permanent disabilities.
+The war in Syria is one of the worst humanitarian crises in the world today.
+As of March 2020, nearly 600,000 people have been killed or are missing as a result of the war.
+More than 2,000,000 (2 million) people have been injured and now live with permanent disabilities.

-More than 6,200,000 people have had to leave their homes due to violence.
-Another 5,700,000 people have had to leave Syria, becoming refugees.
-Together, that’s more than 11,900,000 people.
+More than 6,700,000 people have had to leave their homes due to violence but remain in Syria and are known as internally displaced persons.
+Another 6,600,000 people have had to leave Syria, becoming refugees.
+Together, that’s more than 13,300,000 people.
 That’s more than half of the pre-war population of Syria that have fled their homes.
+Since the war began, more than a million Syrian children have been born in exile.

 It’s hard to imagine these numbers.
 To put it into perspective, let’s compare them to provinces in Canada:

-- This is about the same number of people in all of Newfoundland and Labrador (528,817)
+- This is more than all the people in Newfoundland and Labrador (520,437).

 Keep in mind that leaving their homes also involves great risk to their lives.
 They must cross war zones, often without proper transportation or access to food and water.
 Many people have died just trying to leave.